 An overall concept for the redevelopment of the hospital lands including a new community centre, park, potential housing and medical uses was endorsed in principle by Council on April 8, 2013.
 This concept recognized that a final plan could not be completed until the town took ownership of the site and completed all the required environmental, heritage, building condition and detailed land use studies.

-The Former Hospital Site Project is about completing this work over the next five years (2015 to 2020).
+The Former Hospital Site Project is about completing this work over five years (2015 to 2020).
 The development of the community centre and neighbourhood park opening is scheduled for September 2020.

-Visit the Former Hospital Site project timeline page for more information.
+Visit the Former Hospital Site Project Timeline page for more information